 As an historian of knowledge, I teach and write about “practical intellectuals” who apply knowledge to society’s big challenges—like reforming public health, reconstructing civil society, and reinventing institutions of higher learning.
 Although I was trained in modern German history and European cultural history, and remain active in those fields, I also have deep roots in global, comparative history and in social theory.

-My first two books pursued these interests within the framework of German history.
+My first two books examined practical intellectuals from within the framework of German history.
 One of them, "Medicine on a Grand Scale": Rudolf Virchow, Liberalism, and the Public Health, was a short study of one of the nineteenth century's most famous physicians and political reformers.
-The other, The Emancipation of Writing: German Civil Society in the Making, 1790s-1820s, explored the scribal culture and civic activism of southwestern Germany during the age of the French Revolution and the Napoleonic invasions.
+The other, The Emancipation of Writing: German Civil Society in the Making, 1790s-1820s, analyzed the machinations of powerful local scribes (Schreiber) who participated in the profound civic and political transformation of southwestern Germany after the French Revolution and the Napoleonic invasions.